How Trump waged war on his own government

 The attacks mobilize the president’s base, which tends to hold government in low esteem.

+“We get them to a different place,” Pompeo continued, “and we try to find people only who are committed to doing America’s mission, President Trump’s mission, on behalf of the United States.”

+Veterans of the hollowed-out diplomatic corps worry that rebuilding will take a generation.

+At crisis points in his presidency, Trump has moved to silence government offices when their work reflected poorly on his leadership.
+As the pandemic exploded, he shifted key responsibilities of the Centers for Disease Control and Prevention to more-compliant political appointees elsewhere in the government.
 And he transferred much of the response to his son-in-law and senior adviser, Jared Kushner, who assembled a shadow task force, largely consisting of private industry players, that further confused lines of command.

 The career staff takes policy direction from every White House, following the lead of political appointees.
 The staff, in turn, shares its knowledge to help the administration run the $4.5 trillion government, whose day-to-day challenges tend to be less political than technical.